In this SharePoint 2013 tutorial, you will get to know Top 35 SharePoint 2013 interview questions and answers.

 Q-14: What are remote event receivers in SharePoint 2013?

 A- Remote event receivers are introduced in Sharepoint 2013.
 It occurs to an item in the app, such as a list, a list item, or a web.
-Read an article on steps to Create remote event receiver SharePoint online as provider hosted add-in and deploy into Microsoft Azure.
+Check out SharePoint Online 2013 remote event receivers.

 Q-15: What are Community Sites in SharePoint 2013?